foxfriends/defunctionalize/README.md

 Defunctionalization as a proc macro for Rust.

+> Note: this is in very early stages, and I am just starting to work out the mechanics.

 Defunctionalization is a technique by which higher-order functions are eliminated, and replaced instead by a first-order function.